Julian Milford KC

 Employment

-- Current or recent Employment Tribunal cases include acting for Sainsburys in ongoing mass equal pay claims by retail staff (also currently on appeal to the Court of Appeal); acting for the BBC in equal pay cases brought by claimants including the presenter Samira Ahmed; and acting for London Heathrow Airport in large-scale holiday pay litigation addressing issues of holiday pay calculation in light of Bear Scotland, British Gas v Lock and Dudley MBC v Willetts.
+- Current or recent Employment Tribunal cases include acting for Sainsburys in ongoing mass equal pay claims by retail staff; acting for the BBC in equal pay cases brought by claimants including the presenter Samira Ahmed; and acting for London Heathrow Airport in large-scale holiday pay litigation addressing issues of holiday pay calculation in light of Bear Scotland, British Gas v Lock and Dudley MBC v Willetts.

-- Acting for the Royal Parks in current discrimination proceedings in the EAT concerning the comparability of terms and conditions for employees and contract worker
+- Acting for the Royal Parks in current discrimination proceedings in the Court of Appeal concerning the comparability of terms and conditions for employees and contract workers.

 - Complex employment tribunal discrimination/whistleblowing claims including a claim in which he obtained for a client what was at that time the highest employment tribunal award for disability discrimination.

-- Test cases concerning the National Minimum Wage, including the largest mass NMW employment tribunal claim yet brought, concerning around 50 claimants in the care sector (Henry and ors v Sevacare).
+- Test cases concerning the National Minimum Wage, including the largest mass NMW employment tribunal claim yet brought, concerning around 50 claimants in the care sector.

 Education

-Julian has recently developed an education practice, with a particular focus upon the higher education sector.
+Julian’s education law practice continues to grow, with a particular focus upon the higher education sector.
 He acted successfully for Oxford University in the first full trial in the Courts of England and Wales of negligent teaching allegations at a higher education institution: Siddiqui v University of Oxford [2018] ELR 320.
 In addition:

-- Julian is acting for Anglia Ruskin University in current High Court proceedings challenging its termination of franchise arrangements with an education partner in Malaysia.
+- Julian acted for Anglia Ruskin University in recent High Court proceedings challenging its termination of franchise arrangements with an education partner in Malaysia.

 - Julian recently acted for an Oxford College in breach of contract and disability discrimination proceedings.